Emil Săndoi

-Emil Săndoi (born 1 March 1965) is a Romanian football manager and former player.
+Emil Săndoi (born 1 March 1965) is a Romanian professional football manager and former player.

+Career

-A centre-back, he was born in Craiova and debuted in Divizia A with hometown side Universitatea Craiova in 1983.
+A centre-back, who was born in Craiova and debuted in Divizia A with hometown side Universitatea Craiova in 1983.

 Săndoi made his debut for the Romania national team in 1987 against Greece, and was chosen in the 1990 FIFA World Cup squad.

 Game interference

 In a game between Chindia Târgoviște and Argeș in Romania's second division, Săndoi was standing on the side line as manager, and yet interfered in the match by tripping an opposition player.